-H151 - A H152 - W H263 - Sp.
+H151, H151C - A H152, H152C - W H263, H263C - Sp

-The Honors courses are accelerated, more concept-oriented versions of the regular sequence in calculus.
+The Honors courses are accelerated versions of the regular sequence in calculus.
 They are designed to challenge well prepared, highly motivated students irrespective of their chosen major area of study.
 More personal responsibility is expected from the students in achieving the standard skill techniques than in the regular courses.
-Students with strong mathematical potential as shown by their high school performance and scores on standardized tests are invited to enter Math H151 or Math H190 in the fall term depending on their placement exams in Mathematics.
+Honors sections with a C suffix will make use of computation with programmable calculators in teaching the honors syllabus.

-Math H151 will contain, as a minimum, the topics in regular calculus early in the fall term so that a transfer may be made at the end of 3 weeks by those students who decide not to continue the intensive track.
-After that time University rules for adding and dropping courses apply.
+For the first half of the fall quarter, Math H151 and H151C will cover, at an intensive pace, the topics of Math 151, so that a transfer to Math 151 or 151C may be made at the end of three weeks by those students who decide not to continue the accelerated track.
+After that time, University rules for adding and dropping courses apply.